Tornadoes of 1953

-This page documents the tornadoes and tornado outbreaks of 1953, primarily in the United States.
+This page documents the tornadoes and tornado outbreaks of 1953 primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes.
 This was the first year to record an F5 tornado as well as one of the deadliest tornado seasons in official U.S. records, which go back to 1950.

+The total count of tornadoes and ratings differs from various agencies accordingly.
+The article, therefore, documents information from the most contemporary official sources alongside assessments from tornado historian Thomas P. Grazulis.

 Events

 Despite not many tornadoes being documented, 1953 was an extremely deadly season and set the record for most tornadoes recorded in the U.S. in a single year at the time.
 The first six months of the year generated several large outbreaks and outbreak sequences that killed over 400 people.
 Activity abruptly slowed after that before another outbreak sequence in early December killed 49.
-Many of fatalities were caused by the unusually large number of violent tornadoes that were recorded that year.
+Many of the fatalities were caused by the unusually large number of violent tornadoes that were recorded that year.
 This included five F5 tornadoes, the first F5 tornadoes recorded in the US tornado database created in 1950.
 In all, there were 523 tornado-related fatalities in the US alone in 1953, the most since 1925.
-This high a death toll would not be repeated until 2011.
+This high death toll would not be repeated until 2011.
 There were 5,131 injuries recorded throughout the year as well.
 1953 is also the only year since 1950 to have three tornadoes kill over 90 people and to have two tornadoes kill over 110.
 On a positive note, major changes were made to improve both the warning and radar systems.
 These changes were successful and since 1953, only one tornado, the 2011 Joplin tornado, has killed more than 100 people.